 R U OK?

-Charlie joined the Alliance in 2015 and has led work on the National Mindout project.
+Charlie is the Ambassador Program Manager at R U OK?.
 Charlie has studied at the Australian College of Applied Psychology, Curtin University and UNSW.
 Their combined 20 years of experience in counselling, community work, health promotion and team management gives them a holistic approach to their work and a diverse understanding of issues affecting the social services, health and welfare sectors in Australia.
 Preferred pronoun: they/them